Overseas Trained Teachers

 Changes to the Tier 2 (General) visa route

-The Government is introducing a tradable points-based-system (PBS) for Tier 2 visas.
+The Government has introduced a tradable points-based-system (PBS) for Tier 2 visas.
 A worker will need to gain 70 points to be eligible to apply for a visa.
 There are three essential criteria that the worker needs to meet:

 - a job offer from an approved sponsor (20 points)